lbastigk/Nebulite/doc/Commands.md

 This command pauses the execution of all script tasks for the specified number of frames.
 This does not halt any tasks coming from objects within the environment and cannot be used by them.

-The wait-command is intended for scripts only, allowing for timed delays between commands.

-This is useful for:
-- Creating pauses in scripts to wait for certain conditions to be met.
+This is useful for:- Creating pauses in scripts to wait for certain conditions to be met.
 - Timing events in a sequence.
 - Tool assisted speedruns (TAS)
 ```